 Cyberium has several advantages over other blockchain platforms, such as its flexibility, ease of use, and dispute resolution system.

-Cyberium is a flexible platform to create custom contracts.
+Cyberium is a flexible platform for creating custom contracts.
+We can create customized applications with the help of the smart contracts involved in it.
 This makes it suitable for a wide range of businesses and applications.
-We are able to create customized applications with the help of the smart contracts involved in it.